puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 * --migrate <MIGRATION>
   Turns on migration validation for the preview compilation.
-Validation result is produced to the preview log file or optionally to stdout with '--view preview_log'.
+Validation result is produced to the preview log file or optionally to stdout with '--view preview-log'.
   When --migrate is on, values where one value is a string and the other numeric are considered equal if they represent the same number.
-This can be turned off with --diff_string_numeric, but turning this off may result in many conflicts being reported that need no action.
+This can be turned off with --diff-string-numeric, but turning this off may result in many conflicts being reported that need no action.
 The <MIGRATION> value is required.
 Currently only '3.8/4.0' which requires a Puppet version between >= 3.8.0 and < 4.0.0.
 The preview module may be used with versions >= 4.0.0, but can then not accept the '3.8/4.0' migration.